davidthewatson/dzn/README.md

 This script was inspired by https://github.com/claymation/django-zillow-neighborhoods

-The difference is that while the former requires various bits of django, this one makes due by copying a bit of django local flavor in order to have an iterable US state list.
+The difference is that while the former requires various bits of django, this one eliminates the need for django imports by copying US states from django local flavor in order to have an iterable US state list.
 Further, it merely downloads the files to the local file system instead of importing those files into various django models.